 2. Be aware of the ingredients of your drinks.
 Sodas, teas, and energy drinks also have caffeine in them.
 Try your best to avoid caffeine by knowing the ingredients of your food and beverages.
 As much as possible, consume food and drinks with only a minimal amount of caffeine.

 3. Make tea as an alternative for coffee.
 Although tea contains caffeine in it, it still has a lesser amount than coffee and sodas usually have.
 You may find the taste of tea weird at first, but you will eventually get used to it.
 If you feel like having a cup of coffee, get yourself a tea bag and start brewing it.
 Also, remember that lesser brewing time for tea means a lesser amount of caffeine.
 A friendly tip, herbal teas do not have any caffeine in them.
-So, they are best if you are trying to lessen your caffeine withdrawal symptoms.
+So, they are best if you are trying to lessen your caffeine withdrawal symptoms, even if you’re playing online casino games.

 4. You can also try switching to decaf.
 97% of caffeine is removed from a decaffeinated coffee.
 So, if you still want a taste of coffee or sodas but want to reduce your caffeine dependence, switching to decaf would be the best option.